Snow And Ice Removal Hacks To Get You Through Winter

-Additionally, it’s a lot easier to shovel two inches rather than five, so stay on top of snowfall to prevent pileup and back injuries from lifting.
+Additionally, it’s a lot easier to shovel 2 inches rather than 5, so stay on top of snowfall to prevent pileups and back injuries from lifting.

-Speed is also a factor for snow blowing, according to Consumer Reports, as going too slow will shorten your arc of blowing snow and going too fast will cause snow to spill through the side of your machine.
+Speed is also a factor for snow blowing, according to Consumer Reports.
+When you move too slowly, the snow shoots out a shorter distance, limiting its arc; conversely, going too fast will cause snow to spill through the side of your machine.
 Make sure you test out a good speed before beginning.

-The best practices for clearing snow is to start in the middle of the surface you’re clearing, blowing the snow toward one edge of the driveway.
-Make a U-turn, as you come to the end of each pass, and come back down the opposite side.
+The best practice for clearing snow is to start in the middle of the surface you’re clearing, blowing the snow toward one edge of the driveway.
+Make a U-turn as you come to the end of each pass, and come back down the opposite side.
 This alternation will prevent you from throwing snow on top of pavement that’s already cleared.

 How To Use A Snow Blower On A Gravel Driveway

-For example, if you’re using a snow blower on a gravel driveway, you may run the risk of sucking up rocks and throwing them all over your (or your neighbor’s) lawn.
-This can be hazardous as flying gravel can hit cars, windows or even your next-door neighbor themselves!
+If you’re using a snow blower on a gravel driveway, you run the risk of sucking up rocks and throwing them all over your (or your neighbor’s) lawn.
+This can be hazardous because flying gravel can hit cars, windows or even passersby!

-That being said, if you have a gravel driveway or sidewalks surrounding your home, Perfect for Home suggested a two-stage snow blower.
+That being said, if you have a gravel driveway or sidewalks, home and garden resource website Perfect for Home suggests a two-stage snow blower.

 Essentially there are two types of snow blowers.
-Single-stage is designed to come into direct contact with the surface on the ground and is more ideal for paved surfaces.
+Single-stage is designed to come into direct contact with the ground and is more ideal for paved surfaces.

 Two-stage snow blowers allow you to adjust the height of the blades so that your blower is not coming into direct contact with the ground.
-You can also adjust the discharge shoot (the vessel that shoots out the sucked-up snow) to aim in a safe direction, away from cars, windows, people, etc.
+You can also adjust the discharge chute (the vessel that shoots out the sucked-up snow) to aim in a safe direction, away from things like cars, windows and people.

 How To Use A Snow Blower In Wet Snow